Tohoku Tag Team Championship

 The Tohoku Tag Team Championship (東北タッグ王座, Tōhoku Taggu Ōza) is a professional wrestling tag team championship created and promoted by the Japanese professional wrestling promotion Michinoku Pro Wrestling.

-There have been a total of 33 reigns shared between 25 different teams consisting of 33 individual champions.
-The current champions are Musashi and Kazuki Hashimoto who are in their first reign as a team.
+There have been a total of 36 reigns shared between 28 different teams consisting of 36 individual champions.
+The current champions are Arashi and Yasutaka Oosera who are in their first reign as a team.